The Definitive Guide to Sales Process Creation

 You’re in the BEST position to get it.

 Prospect and customer conversations are part of your job.
 You talk to your audience on a daily basis.
-Use this opportunity to figure out what their pains are and how your solution overcomes them.
+Use this opportunity to determine their pains and how your solution overcomes them.

 Create a centralized knowledgebase for your reps to refer to.
 A good knowledgebase should contain the following: